-The newly-formed West Ham United Official Supporters' Board held its first meeting at London Stadium on Thursday 29 November.
+The West Ham United Official Supporters' Board will hold its second meeting of the 2019/20 season on Wednesday 12th February.

 Meet your Official Supporters Board